 Education Outside the Classroom is a strong feature of the school year, including local and regional camps and tramps, and other activities such as ice skating in Queenstown and an annual ski camp to Coronet Peak.

-The roll sits around the 30; there are two classrooms the junior class is taught by the principal Allie McHugo and the principal release teacher Helen Clark.
-The senior class is taught by Jamie Barrance, Jenny Keogh supports both classes as our teacher aide and Ann Margaret Aitken is our secretary.
+The roll sits around the 32; there are two classrooms: the junior class is taught by the principal Paula Miller and the classroom teacher Roshell Edlin; the senior class is taught by Nicole Kellett; Gorettie Breitenberger supports the senior class as our teacher aide as well as our Office Manager.

 The school produces a fortnightly newsletter which includes both school and community news and it is available via email and this Glenorchy Community Website.